 How To Get Stock (Parts).

-There are two popular way where you can source your stock.
-You can buy replacement parts from certified suppliers or you can find accident damaged cars for sale on Gumtree or from auctions.
+There are another two popular ways where you can source your stock.
+You can buy replacement parts from certified suppliers or you can find accident-damaged cars for sale on Gumtree or from auctions.

 Buying Accident Damaged Cars From Auctions

 In the old days, you had to be present at the auctions.
-Now a days you can bid online!
-So if you are based in Cape Town, it is possbile to purchase a vehicle in Johannesburg or Durban and visa versa.
-Once you bought the vehicle, you only need to arrange delivery, (usually on a flat bed truck).
+Nowadays you can bid online!
+So if you are based in Cape Town, it is possible to purchase a vehicle in Johannesburg or Durban and vice versa.
+Once you bought the vehicle, you only need to arrange delivery, (usually on a flatbed truck).
 Chat to one of the staff at the auctions for recommendations and costs for delivery.
 Note it may take a couple of weeks for the vehicle actually arrives in your scrap yard.
-Expect a bit of paper work!
+Expect a bit of paperwork!

 For Buying Accident Damaged Vehicles from auctions see: